iagox86/dnscat2/README.md

 When you interact with a session, the interface will look different depending on the session type.
-As you saw with the default session type
-- command sessions - you get a UI just like the top-level virtual session. however, if you interact with a 'shell' session, you won't see anything immediately, until you type a command:
+As you saw with the default session type (command sessions) you get a UI just like the top-level virtual session. however, if you interact with a 'shell' session, you won't see anything immediately, until you type a command:

     dnscat2> session -i 18644